-It's always possible that negotiations between President Barack Obama and Republican congressional leaders will collapse in acrimony.
+It's always possible that negotiations between President Barack Obama and Republican leaders will collapse in acrimony.
 The prospect of permanent tax increases and spending cuts could cause many consumers and businesses to delay spending, hiring or expanding.

 But most economists expect a deal, if not by New Year's then soon after.
 Businesses and consumers will likely remain calm as long as negotiators seem to be moving toward an agreement.

 "The atmosphere is more important than whether the talks spill" into next year, said Paul Ashworth, an economist at Capital Economics.

 Here's why many are optimistic that a brief fall over the cliff wouldn't derail the economic recovery: